amorist/awesome/README.md

 ## CSS

+- [hugo-hero-theme](https://github.com/JugglerX/hugo-hero-theme) - Hero is a modern fullwidth business theme for Hugo.
+- [hugo-lime](https://github.com/uicardiodev/hugo-lime) - Hugo Lime is a business theme for GoHugo by https://uicard.io
 - [normalize.css](https://github.com/necolas/normalize.css) - A modern alternative to CSS resets
 - [switch-desktop](https://github.com/ahkohd/switch-desktop) - Switch between your favourite apps lightning fast.
 - [dragon](https://github.com/tomhodgins/dragon) - dragon.js is a bookmarklet that lets you drag any element on a website using a mouse or touchscreen.
 The goal is to speed up in-browser design critiques and brainstorming new layout ideas.